yiffyrusdev/sabry/README.md

 This isn't very handy, also isn't strict enough, and is a high-priority subject to change. wip.

+#### Scope member naming rules

+Not any valid CSS selector is a valid rust identifier.
+In general this section should not be needed, as you should receive autocompletion from the editor. *However* it doesn't seem to work properly.
+Check the [wip](#wip) section out.

 ## WIP

 *(sorted by my own priority)*, "dones" are excluded

+- [ ] Somehow achieve the autocompletion for scopes.
+The problem is explained in details [here](https://github.com/yiffyrusdev/sabry/issues/2)
-- [] Crates of styled components - currently the only way to create them seems to be const styly.
+- [ ] Crates of styled components - currently the only way to create them seems to be const styly.
-    - [] CSS support
+    - [ ] CSS support
-- [] Currently the crate causes "dependency inheritance" infection.
+- [ ] Currently the crate causes "dependency inheritance" infection.
 We cant get rid of it, however should be doable to at least get rid of flag inheritance
-- [] There are some strange parsing errors, seems like a bug, however very hard to reproduce.
+- [ ] There are some strange parsing errors, seems like a bug, however very hard to reproduce.
 Have to investigate.
 Maybe do more tests.
-- [] Experience with cargo-leptos is fine, and we do use it, however its a bit "raughy".
+- [ ] Experience with cargo-leptos is fine, and we do use it, however its a bit "raughy".
 Need to do something about it.

 ## Contributions